 Urus Este ( 17,782ft)

-HIGHLIGHT: 4 high altitude peaks in 21 days in one of the worlds great climbing regions.
+HIGHLIGHT: Four high altitude peaks in 21 days in one of the world's great climbing regions.

 A climber's natural intoxicant, the Andes of Peru are the highest, most glaciated tropical mountains in the world.
-The famed Cordillera Blanca (white range), contains stunning climbs proudly cherished by the mountaineering community.
+The famed Cordillera Blanca (white range) contains stunning climbs proudly cherished by the mountaineering community.
 Peru has long been a climber's magnet, as the challenges are vast, demanding and ever-changing.
-This program is highly recommend for those who want to improve their climbing level and look for a stepping stone to Himalayan expeditions and gives climbers the opportunity to climb over 20,000 feet.
+This program is highly recommended for those who want to improve their climbing level and look for a stepping stone to Himalayan expeditions by giving climbers the opportunity to climb over 20,000 feet.
 The climbs in Peru are currently led by one of our finest guides, Jose Luis Peralvo.
 Jose Luis has personally honed the itinerary for intermediate yet challenging ascents.
-While many companies have discontinued their Peru programs (As Huascaran, the highest Peak in Peru, has not been climbable recently) we find the environment even more enticing giving the choice climbing in the region.
+While many companies have discontinued their Peru programs (As Huascaran, the highest peak in Peru, has not been climbable recently) we find the environment even more enticing giving the choice climbing in the region.

-Our previous climbs were led by Jose Luis Peralvo.
-In addition to a successful expeditions, Jose made some itinerary and logistics improvements in our continued efforts to fine tune our program.
-We look for similar success in 2013 with Jose Luis at the helm.
-As always we highly encourage you to contact former climbers.
+In addition to leading several successful expeditions, Jose made some itinerary and logistics improvements in our continued efforts to fine-tune our program.
+We look for similar success in 2014 with Jose Luis at the helm.
+As always, we highly encourage you to contact former climbers for their perspectives.